aforbesj/aforbesj/README.md

 Currently, I am actively seeking opportunities to make a tangible impact, leveraging my skills and passion in organizations that embrace innovation and harness the potential of data-driven insights.
 Let's join forces and create remarkable data-driven solutions!

-- 🔭 I’m currently working on:  NLP with RNNs and Awareness to generate scenes for TV shows
+- 🔭 I’m currently working on:  Mobility Metric Analysis for Montreal Metro Stations
-- 🌱 I’m currently learning: Google Adv.
-Data Analytics
+- 🌱 I’m currently learning: M.Sc.
+Data Science (How fun!)
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/aforbesj/)

 <!--